 Natural green goddess blogs have popped up and prospered on the web over the past few years.
 While some of them can be straight-up pseudoscience, there are some at-home remedies that people have sworn by for weight loss, acne, and a slew of other ailments.

-1. To Prevent Yeast Infections and Keep Upset Tummies in Check: Plain Yogurt
+1. To Prevent Yeast Infections And Keep Upset Tummies In Check: Plain Yogurt

 Turns out, all of that good bacteria found in yogurt–live acidophilus–keeps the good bacteria balanced in your dog’s gut.
 It is also great as a preventative measure for yeast infections, to which puppies can be especially prone.

-2. Getting Burs out of Fur: Crisco All-Vegetable Shortening
+2. Getting Burs Out Of Fur: Crisco All-Vegetable Shortening

 3. For Itchy Skin and Hotspots: Calendula Tincture

-If your dog is constantly itchy or his skin appears red, a little herb called calendula can work wonders.
-Calendula possesses anti-inflammatory and antiseptic properties, so it is helpful for dogs with skin allergies or over-scratched areas.
+If your dog constantly itches or their skin appears red, a little herb called calendula can work wonders.
+Calendula possesses anti-inflammatory and antiseptic properties, which helps dogs with skin allergies or over-scratched areas.

-4. As an ear cleaner: Apple Cider Vinegar
+4. As An Ear Cleaner: Apple Cider Vinegar

-5. As a flea preventative: Citrus
+5. As A Flea Preventative: Citrus

-I know we said it once, but it bears repeating: ALWAYS check with your vet before playing doctor with your dog.
+I know we said it a few times, but it bears repeating: always check with your vet before playing doctor with your dog.